-Hook and Loom Undyed Wool Rugs are thick, luxurious, and environmentally responsible.
+Hook & Loom is our tap rated organic rug brand at LeafScore.
+Their undyed wool rugs are thick, luxurious, and environmentally responsible.
 Available in natural, taupe, grey, and brown, as well as patterned blends of these natural shades of sheep’s wool, these rugs are undyed, handwoven, and hand-bound.

-- Completely reversible and essentially two rugs in one, meaning twice as long between cleaning, which is better for the environment
+Highlights: Rugs are made from undyed wool without dyes or chemicals.
+Do not contain latex or other backings that can off-gas.
+Completely reversible and essentially two rugs in one, meaning twice as long between cleaning, which is better for the environment.

 |Country of Origin:||India|